 Independent venues in Leeds are committed to ongoing reduction of energy consumption to minimise their carbon footprint and to ensure their venues are as sustainable as possible, with The Terrace installing lighting and air-con controls in every room to avoid unnecessary power usage whilst Shine’s lights are low wattage LEDs that will reduce the venues energy consumption by 75%.

 Encouraging sustainable travel whether by foot, bike or public transport is an easy and effective way for individuals and venues to reduce their carbon footprint.

 Leeds has a vision to become a city where residents don’t need to own a car.
 Leeds City Council alongside its partners is transforming the public transport and walking and cycling infrastructure in Leeds through a £270 million investment that will reduce CO2 emissions by 15,947 tonnes.

-With funding from City Connect, Duke Studios offer three pool bikes that guests can hire for free.
-Duke also offers plenty of bike storage and shower facilities to encourage their staff and residents to make greener commutes and to travel more sustainably wherever possible.
+Shine uses 100% electric vehicles to transport its food to your site, saving over 12 metric tons of CO2 to date from being released into the atmosphere, whilst funding from City Connect, has enabled Duke Studios to offer three pool bikes that guests can hire for free.
+Duke Studios also offers plenty of bike storage and shower facilities to encourage their staff and residents to make greener commutes and to travel more sustainably wherever possible.

 To meet the 2050 carbon neutral target set by the UK event industry, Leeds’ independent venues have committed to implementing a range of sustainability initiatives and practices to reduce their environmental impacts and to contribute to securing a greener future.

 If you’re a conference organiser looking for an environmentally conscious location to hold your next conference or event, learn more about the sustainability of Leeds and visit our interactive map to take a tour of Leeds’ Green Accredited venues.